A guide to activating a credit card

 You can check whether your credit card is still active via online banking or by calling the card provider.
 If your credit card is no longer active, it will be declined when you try to use it.

-It could even be that it's expired and you haven’t received a replacement card (you’ll need to pick this up with the card provider).
-It’s important to also make sure that all personal information such as your address and phone number are up-to-date with your bank for security.
+- It’s expired, and you haven’t received a replacement card (you’ll need to pick this up with the card provider).

 Looking for a credit card?